Date Visited: Thursday 26th April 2016

 The palate is superbly balanced with initially crisp, clean, fresh citrus, and a big burst of strawberry and red berry flavours.
 A refined mousse ushers in a very smooth mid-taste, subtly eased in by the partial oak ageing whilst retaining focus on the red fruit flavours.

 This is a delightful first rosé for Harrow & Hope, fully deserving of that Gold Medal.

 This lively English sparkler begins with a vibrant nose of green apple with slightly herbaceous or almost floral qualities.
 Underneath is a lovely autolytic complexity with yeasty notes of freshly baked bread and brioche.

-Overall a very clean and precise Brut; the bubbles are really very persistent and the finish is gently seasoned with a lingery dry minerality.
-Very elegant!
+Overall, this is a very clean and precise Brut; the bubbles are really very persistent and the finish is gently seasoned with a lingering dry minerality – very elegant!